remix-run/react-router/website/api/ServerRouter.md

 and `<Miss>` in your app.
 Not only do you want to respond with the proper status code, but also, both function on the result of rendering so we have to sort of recreate `componentDidMount` for the server.
-For the exeptional case of not matching any patterns you'll use a two-pass render to render the `<Miss>` components.
+For the exceptional case of not matching any patterns you'll use a two-pass render to render the `<Miss>` components.

 Here's an example that sends 301 for redirects and properly renders your